Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/feature_calculation_notes.md

 How it's calculated:

-The mean firing rate for each electrode is calculated as total # of spikes / total time (s).
+The mean firing rate for each electrode is calculated as total # of spikes from the electrode / (time of last spike in recording from plate - time of first spike in recording from plate). total time (s).
 The well-level value is found by the average of the mean firing rates from active electrodes.

 Note:
 The function `construct.s` is in both the meadq and sjema package.
 The only difference appears to be a patch fix in the `meadq` version - if there were no spikes on an electrode, the meanfiringrate = nspikes = list().